ujvl/yahoo-streaming-benchmark/README.markdown

 ### Other notes
 This code was built and tested against Flink 1.0-SNAPSHOT (master on Jan 27, 2016) and Storm 2.0.0-SNAPSHOT (SHA a8d253).

+### [Ujval] Flink benchmark, running flink.benchmark.AdvertisingTopologyFlinkWindows
+1) Write the slave IPs to `conf/slaves`.
+2) In `conf/benchmarkConf_custom.yaml`:
+    - make sure `process.hosts` is set to a values less than or equal to the number of slaves in `conf/slaves`.
+    - set `redis.host` to the head node IP
+    - set the cluster-wide load target in events/s: `load.target.hz`
+    - the Kafka and Zookeeper parameters don't really matter.
+2) Set up HDFS and start a cluster.
+    - `flink_conf.yaml` assumes it's installed at `~/yahoo-streaming-benchmark/hadoop-2.6.5/` by default so change this if necessary.
+    - There are copies of `core-site.xml` and `hdfs-site.xml` that I used in `conf/`.
+    - ./hadoop-2.6.5/bin/hdfs namenode -format
+    - ./hadoop-2.6.5/sbin/start-dfs.sh
+3) In `conf/flink_conf.yaml`:
+    - Set `jobmanager.rpc.address` as the master IP
+    - Set `state.backend.fs.checkpointdir`.
+    - Set `fs.hdfs.hadoopconf` to where the conf files live.
+    - Note: this conf file is copied and rsynced automatically by `run_flink_experiments.sh`
+3) `mvn package` from the root dir of the project
+3) Run `./run_flink_experiments.sh`.